-The risk of death related to hyperthermia is greatest for the very young and the elderly.
-Over 600 people die each year in the United States from avoidable exposure to extreme heat.
-Individuals 65 years of age or older suffer a disproportionate number of these heat related deaths.
+About 700 people die each year in the United States from avoidable exposure to extreme heat.
+On average, 65,574 emergency room visits with an average of 8992 hospitalizations occur annually due to heat exposure.
+Individuals 65 years of age or older suffer many of these heat related deaths.

 It is important to note that the ambient temperature does not have to reach 100 degrees for elders to be at risk of hyperthermia.
 External heat gain occurs whenever a person is exposed to an environmental temperature which is greater than the individual's ability to dissipate.
 Elders often have a decreased ability to dissipate heat.
-Factors that impair heat dissipation include lack of acclimatization to high temperatures, high humidity, obesity, heavy clothing, cardiovascular disease and dehydration.
-Studies indicate that the number of sweat glands do not substantially decrease with age but function is reduced.
-Cutaneous blood flow has been shown to be reduced with age.
-This is due to a loss of capillary vessels and microcirculation which reduces the ability to radiate excess heat.
+The National Institutes on Aging (2018) has published factors that increase the risk of hyperthermia in the elderly.
+Those factors include:

-There are a number of drugs that can cause heat production or interfere with a person's ability to dissipate heat.
-These drugs include:
+Many commonly prescribed drugs can increase heat retention or interfere with an elder's ability to dissipate heat.